d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   Key: C-c C-o (sweeprolog-find-file-at-point)
         Resolve file specification at point and visit the specified file.
+  Function: sweeprolog-file-at-point &optional point
+        Return the file name specified by the Prolog file specification at POINT.

   You can follow file specifications that occur in `sweeprolog-mode' buffers with `C-c C-o' (or `M-x sweeprolog-find-file-at-point')